zarakfarid/AnomalyDetectionForSampling/README.md

 ### EditJSON Script

 This python scripts increase the number of JSON enteries and also insert anamolies in them.
-It creates a new file with a larger datset and the anomalies specified in the script itself.
+It creates a new file with a larger datset and the anomalies inserted in them, which are specified in the script itself.

+For running use
 ```
 python3 editJson.py
 ```